RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 For guidelines on which directories images should be put in and file naming conventions, see :doc:`/transfer/setup`

+The KryoFlux can be used with Windows, Mac, and Linux machines, and has both command line and GUI interfaces.
+Scripts using the KryoFlux command line tools on the BitCurator machine are preferred in most cases, but it is also possible to use the GUI on the FRED.

 KryoFlux Hardware Setup
 ***********************